 A 32-bit big endian unsigned integer.
 All identifiers originating from the same node incarnation must have identical Creation values.
 This makes it possible to separate identifiers from old (crashed) nodes from a new one.
-The value zero is reserved and must be avoided for normal operations.
+The value zero should be avoided for normal operations as it is used as a wild card for debug purpose (like a pid returned by erlang:list_to_pid/1).